OFS/ofs.github.io/docs/hw/n6001/user_guides/ug_qs_ofs_n6001/ug_qs_ofs_n6001.md

 - Using the built-in install option from the kernel Makefile.
 - Locally building a set of RPM/DEP packages.

-**3.a** This first flow will directly install the kernel and kernel module files without the need to create a package first:
+**3.1** (Option 1) This first flow will directly install the kernel and kernel module files without the need to create a package first:

 ```bash
 cd /home/OFS/linux-dfl